xingvoong/a_survival_guide_to_linux/README.md

     $ ls
     a_file.txt  file2.txt  file3.txt
- Now, there are three files in this directory. to view the content of file3.txt
+ Now, there are three files in this directory.
+ To view the content of file3.txt

     $ cat file3.txt